parad0xxxx/get_chrome/README.md

     • Added Windows(only) support.
 (More will be added as script progresses)
     • Removes all console recognition by user.
 (You can modify the script to your expertise)

-# Ideas
-    • Make chrome.py a library on pypi(pip)
-    • Make it fully user accessible

 # Reminders
     • Remember to replace '' string to YOUR details. (this will prevent any runtime errors)
     • If you would like to modify this software, please FORK it. :)

+# Ideas
+    • Make chrome.py a library on pypi(pip)
+    • Make it fully user accessible.